woflmao/NodeApplicationManager/README.md

 Designed on windows, and honestly I haven't tested it on any other device to see if it works.

+Feel free to send a PR, this is my first CLI app so I imagine there are many people who could improve this

 ## Installation

 ### Prerequisites